What is arthritis?

 Non-steroidal anti-inflammatory drugs (NSAIDs) are frequently used for chronic pain control in dogs.
 Opioids, opioid-like medications and corticosteroids also have a role in controlling the discomfort associated with OA.
 Corticosteroids are not ideal for chronic use, however, due to the potential for serious side effects.

 What are NSAIDs?

-NSAIDs are anti-inflammatory pain relievers.
-Common types used in dogs include buffered aspirin, Rimadyl, Etogesic, Meloxicam and Deramaxx.
+NSAIDs are non-steroidal anti-inflammatory pain relievers.
+Common types used in dogs include carprofen (Rimadyl), grapiprant (Galliprant), meloxicam, and Deramaxx.